Andrew-S-Rosen/cbe504/src/main.typ

 Assuming the cross-sectional area, $A_"c"$, of the PFR is constant, then we can equivalently write the derivatives in terms of $z$ instead of $tau$ via a simple change of variables (i.e. using the relationship of $tau = z \/u $ from #ref(<eq:residence_time>)):
 $ rho u hat(C)_"P" (dif T)/(dif z) +  u (1-alpha T) (dif P)/(dif z) = - sum_i Delta H_("rxn",i) r_i + dot(Q)/V, $
 where $u$ is the linear velocity of the fluid.
+The two expressions are largely interchangeable.
+Depending on the problem setup, it may be easier to deal in terms of $tau$ or $z$, but we will continue with the derivatives in terms of $z$ here for the sake of demonstration.

 If the pressure drop along the reactor is negligible or the fluid is an ideal gas mixture (i.e. $alpha T =1$), then $dif P\/dif tau = dif P\/dif z = 0$, simplifying the energy balance further:
 $ rho u hat(C)_"P" (dif T)/(dif z) = - sum_i Delta H_("rxn",i) r_i + dot(Q)/V quad ("negligible pressure drop or ideal gas"). $<eq:pfr_nonisothermal_ideal>